ceph/ceph/doc/dev/index.rst

 `teuthology framework`_ has an OpenStack backend, which is documented `here
 <https://github.com/dachary/teuthology/tree/openstack#openstack-backend>`_.
-This OpenStack backend can build packages from a given git commit or branch, provision VMs in a public or private OpenStack instance (sometimes referred to as a "cloud"), install the packages and run integration tests on those VMs.
+This OpenStack backend can build packages from a given git commit or branch, provision VMs, install the packages and run integration tests on those VMs.
 This process is controlled using a tool called `ceph-workbench ceph-qa-suite`_.
 This tool also automates publishing of test results at http://teuthology-logs.public.ceph.com.